 In accordance with FASB ASC 321-10-35-2, the Company has elected to measure its investment in Oravax Medical, Inc. ("Oravax") (Note 3) as an equity security without a readily determinable fair value.
 Under this election, an equity security without a readily available fair value is reflected at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 At each reporting period, the Company is required to make a qualitative assessment considering impairment indicators to evaluate whether the investment is impaired.
 If deemed impaired, the Company is required to estimate the fair value of the investment and recognize an impairment loss equal to the difference between the fair value of the investment and its carry amount.
-As of December 31, 2023, the Company performed a qualitative assessment to evaluate whether the investment is impaired and thus no adjustment to fair market value was required as of December 31, 2023.
+As of December 31, 2024, the Company performed a qualitative assessment to evaluate whether the investment is impaired and determined that the investment was not impaired and thus no adjustment to fair market value was required as of December 31, 2024.

-(l) Property, Plant and Equipment
+(I) Property, Plant and Equipment